ITfoxtec/FoxIDs/docs/index.md

 **FoxIDs is an open source identity service supporting login, OAuth 2.0, OpenID Connect 1.0, SAML 2.0 and convention between the standards.
 FoxIDs can at the same time work as both an authentication platform and a security broker converting between standards.**

-> STATUS: I'm currently working on the documentation and the first FoxIDs beta version.
+> STATUS: I'm currently working on the documentation and the first FoxIDs release.

 FoxIDs consist of two services: